woefe/ytcc/README.md

 # Set 0 for no retries.
 retries = 0

 # Subtitles for videos.
-If enabled and available, automatic and manual subtitles for selected
+# If enabled and available, automatic and manual subtitles for selected languages are embedded in
-# languages are embedded in the video.
+# the video.
 #subtitles = en,de
 subtitles = off

 # Embed the youtube thumbnail in audio downloads.
-Transforms the resulting file to m4a, if
+# Transforms the resulting file to m4a, if enabled.
-# enabled.
 thumbnail = on

-# Skips livestreams in download command
+# Skips livestreams in download command.
 skip_live_stream = true

 # Don't download videos longer than 'max_duration' seconds.
 # 0 disables the limit.
 max_duration = 9000

-# Restrict filenames to only ASCII characters and avoid "&" and spaces in filenames
+# Restrict filenames to only ASCII characters and avoid "&" and spaces in filenames.
 restrict_filenames = off
 ```